 (1) In August 2012, we issued \$200 million in unsecured notes and entered into a \$100 million five-year revolving credit agreement.
-We used the proceeds of the notes and \$90 million drawn from the revolving credit facility to prepay all of the then-outstanding principal amount of our \$400 million term loan.
-We used a portion of the net proceeds of our IPO to repay all of the \$90 million drawn from the revolving credit facility.
+In August 2017, we issued \$60 million in unsecured notes and used the proceeds to repay \$60 million of the 2012 unsecured notes that matured in August 2017.
+On the same date, we amended and extended the \$100 million revolving credit facility for an additional five-year period.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources".